leezhixuan/CS3245-hw4/README.txt

 For each query term, we add (normalisedQueryTermWeight * DocumentTermWeight) / docVectorLength to the score of every document in its postings list.
 At the end, every document would have obtained a score.
 The higher the score, the more relevant that particular document is to the query.

-In order to rank and output the top 10 most relevant documents to the query, we utilise the heapq library as well as the Document class.
+In order to rank and output the top relevant documents to the query, we utilise the heapq library as well as the Document class.
 The Document class helps to facilitate ranking.
 As such, we convert every document-score pair into Document objects and pass the array of Document objects into heapq.extract10().
 Then, we filter away any document with a score = 0 that somehow managed to make it into the top 10.
-Thereafter, we write the top 10 results (if any) into the output file, each on a new line.
+Thereafter, we write the top results into the output file, each on a new line.

 = Bonus =